Newfoundland Routes, East Content. Both Inland and Coastal Routes.

 Places mentioned (north to south): Gooseberry Cove (Rte 204), St Jones Harbour, Deer Harbour, Bull Arm, Sunnyside (off Hwy 1), Chance Cove (off Rte 201), Bellevue Beach (or Bellevue; Rte 201).

-Trinity Bay: Gooseberry Cove to Chance Cove to Bellevue Beach.
-This entry was written by Allan Jacobs.
+Title at source: Trinity Bay: Gooseberry Cove to Chance Cove to Bellevue Beach.

 Hodge’s Cove, Southwest Arm, Loreburn, Hickman’s Harbour, Hodge’s Cove.
 Online, Journal, Notes, Photos, Map.